nickhodge/SharpSimpleNLG/README.md

 * I've only used [C# null conditionals](https://msdn.microsoft.com/en-au/library/dn986595.aspx) and [string interpolation](https://msdn.microsoft.com/en-us/library/dn961160.aspx) in a couple of places so C# 6.0 isn't a forced requirement
 * Assembly created is .NET 4.5.2, but there is only use of generic ```HashSet<T>```, ```Stack<T>```, ```List<T>``` and ```Dictionary<K,V>``` with no async/await - so it should port to earlier .NET if you are into that sort of thing.

-## What about other versions of .NET?
-* As at 20th June I added a .NET Core version.
-If you use this and need help - reach out.
-* I have also built SharpSimpleNLG in Xamarin on Mono successfully.

 ## Unit Tests
 * >270 Unit tests using NUnit included.
 * Passing Unit tests from the original project have been ported